-In a constantly changing regulatory environment, small business owners are forced to make difficult choices to keep their doors open.
-Karen Harned, executive director of the NFIB Small Business Legal Center, covers the most common regulatory obstacles small business owners are facing and provides tips for navigating tough conversations with staff.
+Small business owners are often forced to make difficult choices to keep their doors open.
+The high cost of healthcare, a complex tax code, and burdensome regulations can impact employees’ jobs, wages, and benefits.
+Karen Harned, executive director of the NFIB Small Business Legal Center, provides tips for navigating tough conversations with staff.

 1. Candor is the best medicine.

 Be honest about the business reason for this decision—which in many cases will be that it’s simply not affordable.
 At the end of the day, Harned says, pay or benefit decrease decisions are made to avoid job cuts, and it’s good for employers to reiterate that.

 2. Don’t discriminate.